zhilizheng/SBayesRC/README.md

 ## SBayesRC
 SBayesRC is a method that incorporates functional genomic annotations with high-density SNPs (> 7 millions) for polygenic prediction.
 Our manuscript is available [here](https://www.biorxiv.org/content/10.1101/2022.10.12.510418v1).
 Our method requires summary statistics from GWAS and LD data only.
 It also estimates functional genetic architecture parameters such as SNP-based heritability and polygenicity associated with the functional annotations.

-This is the R implementation of SBayesRC, which produced the results in our manuscript, and had similar performance to full native version.
-More experimental flags exist in this version, however, it is user-friendly as demontrated in the example bellow.
+This is the R implementation of SBayesRC that produced the results in the manuscript and had a good performance (benchmarked in the manuscript).
+This version has more experimental flags, but it is user-friendly as demonstrated in the example below.

 ## Minimal example
-Here is a complete script to run SBayesRC without coding in R for Linux or Mac:
+A complete script to run SBayesRC without coding in R for Linux or Mac is provided below.
+Only the top few variables require modification.

 ```bash
 ##############################################